rokka-io/rokka-site/source/_references/imagemetadata.md

 ---
-title: User metadata
+title: Image metadata
 use: [references]
 ---

 ## Intro

-User metadata is a metadata added to a source image by the API user that does not change the image identifying hash.
+Image metadata is metadata added to a source image by the API user that does not change the image identifying hash.

-## User metadata types
+## Image metadata types

-User metadata can be a string, integer, double, date, latitude/longitude or an array and also be changed after an image was uploaded.
+Image metadata can be a string, integer, double, date, latitude/longitude or an array and also be changed after an image was uploaded.

 The default type is _String_, if you want to store it as any other type, you have to specify it with